 Small newer Le Creuset ceramic pot (custard cup?): Both outside and inside tested positive for lead in the 118 to 131 ppm range ppm.
 The red outside also tested positive for arsenic at 67 ppm.
 (Lollipop included to show size.)
 Newer (exact age unknown). —- This item (since it was newer & manufactured by a […]

-Newer Fiestaware Dark Blue Bowl: no lead, no mercury, no cadmium, 50 ppm arsenic. • • • Tested with an XRF —- #XRFTesting #LeadedDishes • #LeadSafeDishes For safer choices in dishware options, click here.
+Newer Fiestaware Dark Blue Bowl: non-detect (negative) for lead, non-detect (negative) for mercury, non-detect (negative) for cadmium, This dish tested positive for arsenic at 50 ppm. • • • Tested with an XRF —- #XRFTesting #LeadedDishes • #LeadSafeDishes For safer choices in dishware options, click here.

 Vintage – made in Chicago by “Ingrid” • 1970s plastic cup and plate.
 Plate: 4002 ppm lead / 1025 ppm arsenic • Cup: 3235 ppm lead / 848 ppm arsenic Tested with an XRF The amount of lead considered unsafe in items manufactured today as intended for children is 90 ppm lead or higher. (so […]